Childhood Emotional Neglect Test

 Frequently Asked Questions

-Typical completion time is about 19 minutes.
-The form includes 103 items.
+Typical completion time is approximately 19 minutes.
+The assessment contains 103 items organized across domains of functioning and adaptation.

 WHAT THE TEST MEASURES